InX spotlight series: In conversation with Chris Nucci

 Tell us more about your experience and background.
 How do you see that adding value in your new role?

-My experience across the C-suite is broad, covering CEOs, CFOs, General Counsels and General Managers.
-Over time, CFO placements became my clearest area of focus and where I worked most closely with fund Operating Partners.
-That functional depth, combined with deep sector experience in software, is what I bring to InX immediately, and what will anchor the desk as I build it out.
+From a functional perspective, I’ve covered CEOs, CFOs, General Counsels and General Managers.
+I’ve also made senior appointments in M&A, HR, and GTM/Sales.
+Over time, CFOs became my clearest area of focus and where I worked most closely with fund the Operating Partners as opposed to the portfolio executive teams.
+That, combined with my domain knowledge in software, is what I can use to anchor and build out my desk at InX.

 What interesting trends are you noticing in your market?

 One trend I've noticed over the past two years is the normalisation of mid-hold CFO replacements.
-This used to be considered a disruptive last resort, but it's now quite common.
-In my view, it’s a deliberate feature of how PE firms manage their portfolios.
+This used to be considered a disruptive last resort, but it's now much more common, and in my view, a deliberate feature of how PE firms are managing their portfolios.

-Roughly half of PE-backed CFOs are in seat for two years or less.
-Sponsors are recognising that different stages of a hold period require different capabilities.
-The CFO you need post-acquisition — building controls, financial infrastructure and reporting — is a very different profile to the one you need when the business is in growth mode, undergoing a full-scale transformation, or preparing for exit.
-One person rarely scores a ten in every skillset, and our role is to curate a network of finance leaders who come as close to it as possible.
+Roughly half of PE-backed CFOs are in the role for two years or less, and sponsors are recognising that different stages of the hold cycle demand different capabilities.
+The CFO you need post-acquisition to build out controls, financial infrastructure, and reporting is a very different profile to the one you need when the business is in commercial growth mode, going through an operational transformation, or preparing for exit.
+When it becomes clear that the incumbent is struggling, PE firms move quickly to make a change.

 What was it about InX that stood out to you during your search process, and what excites you most about your future here?